SN 2021foa: the bridge between SN IIn and Ibn: Discussion

 Blueshifts can arise due to various reasons in a SN~IIn/Ibn.
 Radiative acceleration, asymmetric CSM or lop-sided ejecta, and obscuration of the receding material by the continuum photosphere can all give rise to asymmetric CSM.
 Blueshifted line profiles that become more prominent with time can also arise from the formation or re-growth of dust grains in either the post-shock zone of the CDS or in the unshocked SN ejecta.
 Both ejecta and CSM components have a differing relative contribution to the total dust at different times in the evolution of SNe~IIn/Ibn.
 The optical to IR analysis of SN 2010jl at early and late times demonstrated dust formation in the post-shock CDS and continual grain growth in the SN ejecta \citep{2012Smith, 2016MNRAS.456.2622J,Chugai2018}.

 To investigate the case of SN~2021foa, we see that the blueshift increases with time.
 In the case of a blueshift caused by the radiative acceleration of the CSM, the blueshift should decrease as the luminosity drops, and we expect no significant wavelength dependence for this case.
 Additionally, in the case of a blueshift caused by the radiative acceleration scenario, the original narrow line photon source should be blueshifted as well which is not true for SN~2021foa ~\citep{Dessart2015}.
 For obscuration by the continuum photosphere, the blueshift should be strongest in early times and decrease later on as continuum optical depth drops.
-For a lopsided CSM structure as well, blueshift should be present from early times which is not consistent with observations of SN~2021foa.
-So, we propose that the arising blueshift is most-likely arising due to newly formed dust grains in the ejecta or post-shock CSM.
+For a lopsided CSM structure as well, blueshift should be present from early times which is not consistent with observations of SN~2021foa. \cite{Farias2024} in their observations ruled out the scenario for the new dust formation in the CDS because for that case, the blueshift of the emission line profiles and red-blue asymmetry exhibits a measurable wavelength dependence, with bluer emission lines exhibiting bluer redshifts than the redder wavelengths.
+This is not observed both in our and their spectral evolution.
+Additionally, ejecta dust formation occurs typically $\sim$ 1 yr post explosion reaching temperatures of 1500-2000 K which is also not seen in our spectral evolution.
+So, we propose that the arising blueshift is most-likely arising due to dust or due to occultation by the photosphere.
+This dust is most-likely pre-existing at some distance and not newly formed.
 We do see a late-time flattening in the optical light curves of SN~2021foa.
 However, we should remark that other signatures of dust formation which involves increase in NIR flux is not seen in the case of SN~2021foa due to lack of observations and also because it went behind the sun.
 Nonetheless, dust formation is very common in SNe~IIn/Ibn 2006tf \citep{2008Smith}, 2006jc \citep{Smith2008_2006jc}, 2010jl \citep{Maeda2013_2010jl} and could be a probable case for SN~2021foa.